-- been getting killed on penny stocks and can't understand why
+- been getting killed on low-priced shares and can't understand why

 Here's an official step by step guide to invest just like I do.
 I promise it will massively improve your trading results (whether penny stocks or big blue chip companies).
 See how many steps you can get through before you start turning losses into profits.

 New tutorial videos will be added over the coming weeks...

 I'll start with the easy stuff.

 95% of shares at less-than $5 are awful companies or poor investment choices.
 (And this is coming from a guy who wrote, Penny Stocks for Dummies, owns the world-famous Peter Leeds alert service, and has made a living trading low-priced shares.)

 ACTION STEP: This quick Info Graphic will help you decide if you should even proceed.
 Review the entire thing.

 It's OK if penny stocks aren't appropriate for you, just forget about them and don't ever look back!
 Seriously.

 OK, you're still here.
 I am assuming you are willing to put a few minutes into doing things right.
 If I'm correct about your commitment, then you will make money from low-priced shares for the rest of your life.

 On the other hand, if you just want a quick hit that turns your $132.44 into a million bucks overnight, then you have already lost - you are in the wrong place.
 (And I bet that you are male, want a fancy car, and are between the ages of 18 and 33 - just a guess).